js-scala/js-scala/README.md

-# JavaScript as an embedded DSL in Scala #
+# js.scala: JavaScript as an embedded DSL in Scala #

 ### Documentation